dos65/dotty/docs/docs/reference/principled-meta-programming.md

 point.
 To reflect this, we loosen the phase consistency requirements as follows:

- - If `x` is a transparent value (or a transparent parameter of an inline function) of type Boolean, Byte, Short, Int, Long, Float, Double, Char or String, it can be accessed in all contexts where the number of splices minus the number of quotes between use and definition
+ - If `x` is a transparent value (or a transparent parameter of a transparent function) of type Boolean, Byte, Short, Int, Long, Float, Double, Char or String, it can be accessed in all contexts where the number of splices minus the number of quotes between use and definition